WhatToBecome

 • Lack of languages (only 13 + English)

-Deficiency of learning material (and topics) for less popular languages
+• Deficiency of learning material (and topics) for less popular languages

 Babbel Alternatives

-Babbel is one of the many language learning apps that have built its popularity on proven teaching methods (flashcards, various language exercises, quizzes, etc.).
+Babbel is one of the many language learning apps that have built popularity on proven teaching methods (flashcards, various language exercises, quizzes, etc.).
 The courses on Babbel are useful, but the lack of language options might make you seek greener pastures.

 For this reason, you should also learn more about the alternatives to this service.
-In this section, we’ll examine the features of a few similar apps—Duolingo, Rosetta Stone, and Busuu.
+In this section, we’ll examine the features of a few similar apps – Duolingo, Rosetta Stone, and Busuu.

 Babbel vs. Duolingo

-The first thing to note when comparing these two competitors is the price.
-Namely, Babbel uses subscription plans, compared to Duolingo, which is free to use.
-The structure of the lessons is similar on both apps, but there’s one major difference.
+The structure of the lessons is similar on both apps, but there’s one significant difference.
 Babbel mainly focuses on conversation, while Duolingo focuses more on grammar and vocabulary.

 With Babbel, you can only learn 14 languages, while Duolingo offers 36 world languages and two fictional, High Valyrian and Klingon.
 With that in mind, Game of Thrones and Star Trek fans would probably give a slight advantage to Duolingo.